any-docs/css/content/reference/at-rules/@counter-style/pad/index.md

 ### Padding a counter

-This example extends the `decimal` {{cssxref("@counter-style/system","system")}} to create a counter that is at least three characters long, padding shorter counters with `0` to reach that minimum length.
-A {{cssxref("@counter-style/suffix", "suffix")}} descriptor has been added to make the output more legible.
+This example extends the `decimal` `system` to create a counter that is at least three characters long, padding shorter counters with `0` to reach that minimum length.
+A `suffix` descriptor has been added to make the output more legible.

 #### HTML